By Eric Althoff

 The Advisory Board also reported that current protocols at hospitals will entail a rapid response time to ensure that patients who are potentially infectious are isolated to avoid further transmission.
 At the University of California, San Francisco, healthcare officials will be following a protocol set up during the Ebola outbreak of 2014-2016 to send patients suspected of having coronavirus to an isolation ward.

-Elsewhere, an expert at the Harborview Medical Center in Seattle, near the hot zone of the U.S. outbreak, said that patients who are suspected of being infected with the coronavirus will have a surgical mask placed over their face to help stop the virus from spreading further in the hospital setting.
+Elsewhere, an expert at the Harborview Medical Center in Seattle, near the hot zone of the U.S. outbreak, said that patients who are suspected of being infected with the coronavirus will have a surgical mask placed over their faces to help stop the virus from spreading further in the hospital setting.
+As the virus is believed to spread through airborne transmission in some settings, it’s a good idea for patients to try and find something similar to this kn95 mask to keep themselves, and those around them, safe.
+This can help the spread of the virus to decrease, limiting the number of people that become affected by it.

-While surgical masks are key in hospitals and other healthcare settings to help prevent a pathogen such as novel coronavirus from spreading among staff and patients, many reports have come in of consumers “panic-shopping” for the masks and thus depleting supplies necessary for healthcare workers.
-As reported in the Washington Post the first week of March, Surgeon General Jerome Powell has said that the effectiveness of the surgical masks at preventing someone in the general public from contracting the virus is miniscule.
+While surgical masks are key in hospitals and other healthcare settings to help prevent a pathogen such as novel coronavirus from spreading among staff and patients, many reports have come in of consumers’ “panic-shopping” for the masks and thus depleting supplies necessary for healthcare workers.
+Whilst it is fair for them to look into the fashionable face masks available, other supplies should be retained for essential workers.
+As reported in the Washington Post the first week of March, Surgeon General Jerome Powell has said that the effectiveness of the surgical masks at preventing someone in the general public from contracting the virus is debatable.
+There are things you can do if you want to be risk-free this Corona outbreak though, so make sure you follow the guidelines that are announced.

 Despite the relatively few number of infections and deaths worldwide, public events have been canceled in many countries affected by the virus, including in hard-hit Italy, where the upcoming Six Nations rugby games will be played in empty stadiums as a precautionary measure to try to tamp down on further transmission.